 Nutrition for diabetics

-The key is to minimize the consumption of simple sugars and refined carbohydrates.
-I advise my personal training clients to avoid sugary drinks, sugar in tea/coffee, energy drinks, sweets, cakes, pastries, white pasta/rice, pizza, white bread, boxes of breakfast cereal.
+My key advice is to minimize the consumption of simple sugars and refined carbohydrates.
+Avoid sugary drinks, sugar in tea/coffee, energy drinks, sweets, cakes, pastries, white pasta/rice, pizza, white bread, boxes of breakfast cereal.

-Another less obvious thing to avoid is fruit juice, often thought to be healthy, but not helpful for people with type 2 diabetes.
+Another less obvious tip is to steer clear of fruit juice, often thought to be healthy, but not helpful for people with type 2 diabetes.
 Fruit should be kept to a minimum, no more than two portions of fruit a day, as it’s high in fructose (fruit sugar).
+I once had a client who had been drinking gallons of fruit juice, thinking this was the best way to improve his nutrition.

 I recommend a diet high in protein, ideally from foods which also contain ‘good fats’.
-Examples include nuts, seeds, red meat, dairy, eggs (free range of course).
+Examples include nuts, seeds, red meat, dairy, wild salmon, eggs (free range of course).

 Carbohydrates should be kept under control, sticking to complex carbohydrates such as brown rice, sweet potato, whose glucose is released slowly into the bloodstream, preventing any sharp rise in blood glucose and the insulin spike which results.